stat545ubc-2023/assignment-b4-Jasleen-Kaur-M/README.md

 ## Overview

 Welcome to my R project focused on strings and functional programming.
-In this project, I've completed two exercises using concepts and tools covered in class

 ## Exercise 1: Most Common Words in a Book